haleyheshelman/376-AscensionBoardGame/README.md

 Haley - Software Engineer: Refactored the Card class to create a ACard (abstract class) and a DrawCard.
 Created methods using TDD that allowed a player to add a card to a deck and draw a card.
 This also required creating methods for getting and setting (setting for the sake of test purposes) a hand size.

+Chase - I produced the test code that checks input on various methods in the player and card class.
+I added Mocking tests so that we can test certain methods using UnitTesting.
+Also, helped with some of the ideas on how to implement some of the logic.